owen31302/TipCalculator/README.md

 ## User Stories

 The following **required** functionality is complete:
-[*] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+* [ v ] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-[*] Tip percentage choices use a PHP loop to output three radio buttons.
+* [ v ] Tip percentage choices use a PHP loop to output three radio buttons.
-[*] PHP code sets reasonable default values for the form.
+* [ v ] PHP code sets reasonable default values for the form.
-[*] PHP code confirms the presence and correct format of submitted values.
+* [ v ] PHP code confirms the presence and correct format of submitted values.
-[*] Page indicates any form errors which need to be fixed.
+* [ v ] Page indicates any form errors which need to be fixed.
-[*] Submitted form values are retained when errors or results are shown.
+* [ v ] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
-[*] Add support for custom tip percentage
+* [ v ] Add support for custom tip percentage
-[*] Add support for splitting the tip and total
+* [ v ] Add support for splitting the tip and total

 The following **additional** features are implemented:

 List anything else that you can get done to improve the functionality!
-[*] define custom functions to better organize the code [*] improve the design using bootstrap
+* [ v ] define custom functions to better organize the code
+* [ v ] improve the design using bootstrap

 ## Video Walkthrough